glitchdotcom/shared-components/CONTRIBUTING.md

   react: path.resolve('./node_modules/react'),
   'styled-components': path.resolve('./node_modules/styled-components')
 ```
-We do this because otherwise shared-components will use its own version of react and styled-components, and you'll get an [error message mentioning invalid hooks](https://reactjs.org/warnings/invalid-hook-call-warning.html).
+We do this because otherwise shared-components will use its own version of react and styled-components, and you'll get an [error message mentioning invalid hooks](https://reactjs.org/warnings/invalid-hook-call-warning.html) if you don't add the react alias.
 In theory any package shared-components uses that is also used by community will need a similar alias to ensure we're only using one dependency.

 Note: this process that was just outlined is kind of a pain and not particularly sustainable.
 If you find a better alternative feel free to update this documentation!

+Another alternative to this process would be to [publish a prerelease version](#publishing-and-deploying).
+This is particularly convenient if you need to share this in-progress version with other teammates.

 ### Code Review
 While shared-components is a cross-team collaboration, any stylistic changes should be reviewed by design to ensure we're keeping a cohesive feel across the site.
 When making a pull request, do add a member of the design team for review.